 - Plastics or metals (specialist ink required)

 If you plan to stamp onto fabric then you need to decide if it needs to be washable or not.
-Specialist fabric ink pads are advised for all fabric as it is likely to bleed less than once designed for paper.
-Some inks are can be ironed/pressed for 2 minutes to ensure it is washable at 30 degrees.
+Specialist fabric ink pads are advised for all fabric as it is likely to bleed less than one designed for paper.
+Some inks can be ironed/ pressed to ensure it is washable at 30 degrees.
 Please consider the complexity of the stamp design if using on fabric or wood as simpler designs are more effective, small text or tiny details are not advised.

 There are hundreds of types and brands of ink.
 The quality and outcomes can also vary massively so it is best to check a few different ones to see what you prefer to use.
 Here are a few of the most common options available:

 - Dye Ink – Ranger Archival Ink is the brand I stock.
 It is a good ink for using with regular paper and card, it comes in a wide variety of colours but bear in mind that the colour of the surface with affect the final shade.
 It also often dries lighter.
 You shouldn’t have any issues with over inking if you use a light touch but you might find dye ink will bleed on fabrics and wood.
 Memento is another good quality dye ink brand.

 - Pigment Ink – Pigment inks sit on the surface rather than soaking in like dye ink so it is useful on a wider range of surfaces.
 However, it can take a while to dry so is prone to smudging and overinking.
 Due to the fact it sits on the surface you get a wider choice of colours such as chalky, pastels and metallics which you cannot achieve with dye ink.
 I recommend Versacolor or Versacraft as a pigment ink for using with multi surfaces.

 - Solvent Ink – Solvent inks such as Stazon and the cleaners are not recommended for use with this kind of stamp as they disintegrate the polymer.